-Coeur makes women's running clothes & we can't wait for the Boston Marathon
+Make no mistake, we love running (and women's running clothes) & we can't wait for the Boston Marathon

-Coeur has three Ambassadors racing the Boston Marathon on Monday.
-They are all amazing runners and (most importantly), they are thoughtful, compassionate and amazing women.
+Coeur has several of our amazing Ambassadors racing the Boston Marathon on Monday.
+They are all fantastic runners and (most importantly), they are thoughtful, compassionate and amazing women.
 We've asked them to share the journey with us.
 Here's an update from Melissa.

 Melissa all packed up for the trip to Boston

 Prior to arriving in Boston today, we stopped in Hopkinton.
 I had been disappointed in 2012 when I couldn't locate the "it all starts here" sign, prior to the race.
 It was just too crazy before the start, and we didn't have time after the race.
 So, it was important to me to go there this year.
 The fencing was set up and they were getting the start clock set up when we arrived.
 We only spent a few minutes here but I got my pictures with the sign.

 She made it to the "It all starts here" sign this year